Atiksh04/review-app/README.md

 # review-app

-To run the app in local machine follow the below steps:
+To run the app on local machine follow the below steps:
 - yarn install
 - yarn start